Impact

 Risk and Exploitability

 The CVSS score is 6.5, representing a medium severity.
-EPSS data is missing, so no automated estimation of current exploit likelihood is available, and the vulnerability is not listed in CISA’s KEV catalog.
-The attack vector is inferred as an unauthenticated or authenticated user clicking a crafted link, with the attacker needing administrative privileges to fully exploit the vulnerability.
-The flaw is a standard reflected XSS, meaning exploitation typically requires user interaction, but once an admin is affected it can compromise the whole instance.
+The EPSS score of 2% indicates a low but non‑negligible likelihood of exploitation, consistent with the vulnerability’s medium risk.
+The vulnerability is not listed in CISA KEV.
+The attack vector is inferred as an unauthenticated or authenticated user clicking a crafted link; an attacker requires administrative privileges to fully compromise the entire instance.
+The flaw is a standard reflected XSS, meaning exploitation typically requires user interaction.

 OpenCVE Enrichment